 Queries with Multiple and Different Meanings

-Sometimes google also confused to show the best results to the users.
+Sometimes Google is also confused to show the best results to the users.

 Because there are many queries that have different & multiple meanings.
-Many users who have less time to know the information from the google, they always search only 1-word query.
-So sometimes google is also unable to understand the query.
+Many users who have less time to know the information from Google, they always search only 1-word queries.
+So sometimes Google is also unable to understand the query.

 Let’s take an example: